 In Sa Ga Frontier 2, once your characters run out of WeaponPoints (WP) or SpellPoints (SP), they'll lose their Life points (which are different from regular Hit Points) if they try to use a Technique or a Spell, which can result in a permanent death once they run out of Life points.
 However, the lower WP or SP they get, the stronger their attacks become, hence the RROD.

-Happens in Pokémon with the moves Selfdestruct and Explosion, though due to the Never Say "Die" nature of the series, your mons merely faint.
+Happens in Pokémon with the moves Selfdestruct and Explosion, though due to the non-lethal nature of the series's battles, your mons merely faint.

 In Star Wars: The Force Unleashed, this is how Starkiller dies in the Light Side Ending.
 Being shocked by Emperor Palpatine's lightning, Starkiller marches forward and bearhugs him, shocking the Emperor.
 Seeing his friends about to be shot by stormtroopers, Starkiller opens his body to The Force, creating an enormous Force Repulse that wipes out the stormtroopers and knocks Darth Vader and Palpatine out cold, allowing his friends to escape.
 The strain ends the Jedi's life.